 The limit is slightly higher for people with severe disabilities or specific ailments.
 If the policy has been bought on or after April 1, 2013, and the assessee suffers from severe disabilities, he/she can claim a tax deduction if the annual premium doesn’t exceed 15% of the actual sum assured.

-The maximum amount that can be claimed under Section 80C is Rs 1.5 lakh in a year and the limit also includes other eligible investments.
+The maximum amount that can be claimed under Section 80C is Rs 1.5 lakh in a year and the limit includes other eligible investments as well.

 Section 10 (10D) offers term insurance tax exemption benefits.
 Under the section, any amount received as a death benefit through a term plan or a moneyback plan or maturity benefits from a moneyback plan is exempted from income tax.